 With an extensive porfolio of Master and Master of Fine Art routes on offer, taught students are part of a thriving community.
 In addition to the support of academic professionals, Masters’ students also have the support of a Student Experience Tutor who offers individually tailored non-academic support, advice and guidance on careers and employability skills, and academic progression.

-For more information, please contact Kate Johnson, Postgraduate Student Experience Support Tutor.
+For more information, please contact Michael Coates, Head of Postgraduate Taught.